N Nathan Avery Dev

 For home-service contractors in 2026, the review platforms that actually drive bookings:

-The mistake we see: contractors spreading their review-request system across 5-6 platforms.
+A common mistake: spreading your review-request system across 5-6 platforms.
 The math doesn't work.
 Concentrating velocity on Google + Facebook + BBB will outperform spreading across all six.

 7. The "review reply" loop that compounds

-Most owners reply to reviews intermittently.
+It's easy to reply to reviews only intermittently.
 The pattern that compounds: reply to every single review within 24 hours, even the 5-star ones.
 The 5-star replies are an opportunity to add detail the prospect will read.

 Bad reply: "Thanks!"